geometric-intelligence/ece594n/reproducibility/README.md

   - Record the time it took you to do tasks.
   - If you do not get the same figures as the paper, this is fine.
 - Present in class on Thursday 05/03/2022 (5 min per team).

+# Grading Criteria

+- You will not be graded on whether you can reproduce the results or not.
+- You will be graded on your assessment of whether it is easy or hard to reproduce the results of a research paper.